ha0ye/personal-website/content/home/about.md

 * How do changes manifest across temporal, spatial, and taxonomic scales?
 * What are the best ways of constructing causal models to guide forecasts and management?

-I also believe that the academia needs systemic and institutional change in order to be more inclusive, accessible, and progressive.
-These
-Work on promoting open and reproducible research practices, and instituting policies that actively promote change and de
+I also believe that academia needs systemic, institutional change to be more inclusive and accessible.
+I aim to achieve this through changing institutional policies, promoting open and reproducible science practices, improving student training and support, and deconstructing existing biases and prejudices.

-inneeds to be more accessible and inclusive, which requires systemic and institutional change.
-Alignment of open science practices
-Mozilla